-Emmett Till, a 14-year old African American boy, was murdered in August 1955 in a racist attack that shocked the nation and provided a catalyst for the emerging civil rights movement.
+Emmett Till, a 14-year old Black youth, was murdered in August 1955 in a racist attack that shocked the nation and provided a catalyst for the emerging civil rights movement.
 A Chicago native, Till was visiting relatives in Money, Mississippi, when he was accused of harassing a local white woman.
 Several days later, relatives of the woman abducted Till, brutally beating and killing him before disposing of his body in a nearby river.
-Till’s devastated mother insisted on a public, open-casket funeral for her son to shed light on the violence inflicted on blacks in the South.
+Till’s devastated mother insisted on a public, open-casket funeral for her son to shed light on the violence inflicted on Black people in the South.
 Till’s murderers were acquitted, but his death galvanized civil rights activists nationwide.

 Emmett Till’s mother was by all accounts an extraordinary woman.
 While raising Emmett Till as a single mother, she worked long hours for the Air Force as a clerk in charge of secret and confidential files.

 With his mother often working more than 12-hour days, Till took on his full share of domestic responsibilities from a very young age.
 His mother recalls, “Emmett had all the house responsibility.
 I mean everything was really on his shoulders, and Emmett took it upon himself.
 He told me if I would work, and make the money, he would take care of everything else.
 He cleaned, and he cooked quite a bit.
 And he even took over the laundry.”

 In August 1955, Till’s great uncle Moses Wright came up from Mississippi to visit the family in Chicago.
 At the end of his stay, Wright was planning to take Till’s cousin, Wheeler Parker, back to Mississippi with him to visit relatives down South, and when Till learned of these plans he begged his mother to let him go along.

 Three days after arriving in Money, Mississippi, on August 24, 1955, Emmett Till and a group of teenagers entered Bryant’s Grocery and Meat Market to buy refreshments after a long day picking cotton in the hot afternoon sun.
 What exactly transpired inside the grocery store that afternoon will never be known.